Alwin-Lin/development-debug-androidTest/CtsCarTestCases/README.md

  4. Now you can use Android Studio IDE to explore the project

  # Manual run test and attatch debugger
  The whole test modle only takes a few seconds to run.
 There is not enought time to manually attatch debugger.
 Alternativly you can manual run test and attatch debugger.
-In comand line:
+In command line:
  1. ``` adb install %cts_Location%\android-cts\testcases\CtsCarTestCases.apk ```
  2. ```adb shell am instrument -w -r    -e debug true -e class 'android.car.cts.CarTest' android.car.cts/androidx.test.runner.AndroidJUnitRunner```
  3. Attatch debugger with in android studio